-For any app brand to compete and build a sustainable app business, given the high level of competition on both the app store and for people’s attention on their smartphone and tablet screens, it is absolutely paramount to have a robust user acquisition strategy.
+For any app brand to compete and build a sustainable app business, given the high level of competition on major app stores and for people’s attention on their smartphone and tablet screens, it is absolutely paramount to have a robust user acquisition strategy.

 The toolbox of app user acquisition strategies consists of two major parts – organic reach and paid advertising.
 These two are very broad categories that encapsulate a number of strategies that utilize diverse marketing channels to reach potential app users and convert them to actual ones.